morris3910/Algorithm/README.md

-Using Genetic Algo to solve 0/1 Knapsack problem
+Using multiple ways to solve 0/1 Knapsack problem